 The ferry companies also offer various tours around the Straits of Mackinac.
 The Fireworks Cruise from Shepler’s takes passengers out during the 4th of July fireworks display above Mackinac Island for an unforgettable evening under the stars and stunning pyrotechnics display, while weekly Sunset Tours from Star Line offer an up close perspective of the Mackinac Bridge and surrounding islands during the most picturesque time of day.

 Mackinac Island is home to the Mackinac Island Airport, which accommodates charter and private planes.
-Great Lakes Air offers regular service to Mackinac Island from St. Ignace for $30 per adult, and half that for children, with a $60 minimum for two people.
+Great Lakes Air offers regular service to Mackinac Island from St. Ignace for as low as $28 per adult, and half that for children, with a $60 minimum for two people.
 Visit GreatLakesAir.net or call 906.643.7165 to make a reservation.

 The Mackinac Island State Harbor is open from mid-May to mid-October, and is comprised of 76 slips.
 Located in the shadow of Fort Mackinac, the marina is a 5-minute walk from downtown Mackinac Island, putting boaters right in the middle of all the action on Mackinac Island.
 Boaters can access the harbor via a cruise from Mackinaw City or St. Ignace—or any other Great Lakes harbor, for that matter.